Law Offices of Jeff Smith

 - a 4-year term as elected Democratic Committeeman for the 9th Congressional District,

 Advice to governments.
 Jeff Smith in both private and public practice has advised numerous local governments.
-He served under Mayors Washington and Sawyer as a Senior Attorney with the Law Department.
+He served under Chicago Mayors Washington and Sawyer as a Senior Attorney with the Law Department.
 Having been on both sides of litigation involving cities, he is particularly aware of the care government must take in safeguarding the rights of its citizens.

 Protection at the Polls.
 Having worked on campaigns from the top level to the bottom, from campaign manager to precinct worker, Jeff is often called upon for advice to campaigns.
 He has reviewed thousands of pages of nominating petitions and statements of candidacy.
 He has been trained and worked as a deputy voting registrar and has been credentialed countless times as an election day pollwatcher, often monitoring ballot counting at the close of polls, and occasionally serving as a volunteer for Project LEAP.

-Recent Election Law Work.
-Jeff represented the Alderman of Evanston's First Ward in an election contest stemming from the April, 2005 consolidated municipal elections.
+Alleged Voting Fraud Dispute 2005-06: Jeff represented a suburban alderman in an election contest stemming from the April, 2005 consolidated municipal elections.
 The Circuit Court of Cook County granted Jeff's motion to dismiss the election case from court.
 The contest then moved to the Evanston City Council, which would not hear the case.
-The case then moved to federal court, where Judge Gottschall granted our client's motion to dismiss the lawsuit.
-Click this link to download a copy of Judge Gottschall's opinion.
-Click this link to download a copy of the motion to dismiss before the City of Evanston, which summarizes the interesting case.
+The case then moved to federal court, where Judge Gottschall in August, 2006, 16 months after the election, granted our client's motion to dismiss the lawsuit.
+Our office was pleased to work with the firm of Engelman & Smith, and with Mayer, Brown, Rowe & Maw LLP, who entered as pro bono co-counsel at the federal stage and did the heavy lifting on the federal briefing.
+Termination of the litigation provided a fair and economic result for the voters and for the City.
+Click here to download a copy of Judge Gottschall's opinion.
+Click this link to download a copy of the motion to dismiss before the City of Evanston, which summarizes the interesting case from the defense point of view.

 The above is not intended as legal advice, but only as general information that may or may not apply to your particular needs.
+Updated November 2010.

 Return to JeffLaw.com Home Page